Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Abstract**:

-Here I investigate how Salt Lake City's air quality has changed over time by downloading 38 years of data from the EPA, segmenting it into various dataframes with pandas, then exploring them visually with matplotlib.
-After identifying the two primary pollutants causing poor air quality, I discuss how we might be able to reduce them.
-The Jupyter Notebook used to write this post can be found on my [github](https://github.com/Patrick-DeBiasse/SLC-Air-Quality/).
+In this project, I investigate how Salt Lake City's air quality has changed over time by downloading 38 years of data from the EPA, segmenting it into various dataframes with pandas, then exploring them visually with matplotlib.
+After identifying the two primary pollutants causing poor air quality in the valley, I discuss how we might be able to reduce them.
+The Jupyter Notebook used to write this post can be found on my github [here](https://github.com/Patrick-DeBiasse/SLC-Air-Quality/).

 **Background**: